conan-io/examples2/README.md

 ### [How to cross-compile your applications using Conan](tutorial/consuming_packages/cross_building/)

-- Learn how to cross-compiler your applications with Conan.
+- Learn how to cross-compile your applications with Conan.
 [Docs](https://docs.conan.io/en/2.0-alpha/tutorial/consuming_packages/cross_building_with_conan.html)